GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/training-ref-arch/kubernetes-manifests/sft-tpu-maxtext-multi-host/README.md

-This guide provides step-by-step instructions for running Multi-Host Supervised Fine-Tuning (SFT) training with Pathways orchestration, monitoring live metrics with MLflow, and executing checkpoint evaluations on GKE using Cloud TPU v5e and v6e multi-host/multi-slice topologies.
+This guide provides step-by-step instructions for running Multi-Host Supervised Fine-Tuning (SFT) training with Pathways orchestration, monitoring live metrics with MLflow, and executing checkpoint evaluations on GKE using Cloud TPU v6e multi-host/multi-slice topologies.

 ---